-The flux that remains in a core when the applied MMF is returned to a value of zero.
+The flux that remains in a core when an applied MMF (magnetomotive force) is returned to a value of zero.

 A magnet typically forms only part of the magnetic circuit.
 Soft magnetic materials such as steels are used to carry the magnetic flux to the gap or working region for interaction with other components.
 This conductor of magnetic flux is referred to as the return path.
 It is usually designed to minimize fringing and leakage flux.

-A treatment of a magnetic material designed to increase the permanency (stability) of its magnetic properties or condition in an application by causing the loss prior to or during installation or assembly, but prior to testing and use.
+Treatment of a magnetic material, designed to increase the permanency (stability) of its magnetic properties or condition in an application, by causing the loss prior to or during installation or assembly, but prior to testing and use.

 Tc – Curie Temperature

 The transition temperature above which a material loses its (ferro) magnet properties.
 Most references state that the ferromagnetic material becomes paramagnetic (weakly magnetic).

 The maximum temperature to which the magnet may be exposed with no significant long-range instability or structural changes.
 A proposed magnetic definition is that the hysteresis normal curve is substantially a straight line in the second quadrant up to the Tmax temperature and becomes curved above Tmax.